jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-is-breach-attack-simulation/index.md

 <cta-banner
   buttontxt="Read more"
   link="/solutions/attack-simulation/"
-  title="Get started with Fluid Attacks' BAS solution right now" />
+  title="Get started with Fluid Attacks' Breach and Attack Simulation solution right now"
+/>

 ## Why do we need breach and attack simulation?